NermNermNerm/LocalizeFromSource/readme.md

 ## Enabling 'Strict' mode

 First off let's be clear here:  This package is using heuristics and user-supplied clues to sort out what needs to be localized and what doesn't.
-It's not foolproof, and turning this mode on will open you up to some daily friction in your coding.
+Like any static analysis tool, it's not foolproof, and turning this mode on will open you up to some daily friction in your coding.
 This package has a lot of tools designed to reduce that friction, but it'll never zero it out.
 Is it worth it?
 That's up to you.
 Also, the tools we're describing here have the potential to overdo it - meaning that they may confuse a localizable string for an invariant one, causing mistakes.
 Again, it's up to you.
 Use these tools carefully.

 With those disclaimers out of the way, let's get on with it.
 The first thing you should do is to add `L` and `LF` strings just by inspection.
 The goal of doing this first is to, as much as possible, make your first build in